- Christmas Gift Offers

-A cookie is a small file placed onto your device that enables Jellyfish Connect to supply features and functionality for this website.
-For example, cookies enable us to identify your device, secure your access to Jellyfish Connect sites generally, and even help us know if someone attempts to access your account from a different device.
-Cookies also enable you to easily share content on Jellyfish Connect sites and help us serve relevant ads to you on-site and around the web.
+A cookie is a small file placed onto your device that enables magazine.co.uk to supply features and functionality for this website.
+For example, cookies enable us to identify your device or secure your access to magazine.co.uk generally.
+Cookies also enable you to easily share content on magazine.co.uk and help us serve relevant ads to you on-site and around the web.

 We use two types: persistent cookies and session cookies.
-A persistent cookie helps us recognize you as an existing user, so it’s easier to return to our sites or interact with our services without signing in again.
-After you sign in, a persistent cookie stays in your browser and will be read by our sites when you return to one of our sites or a partner site that uses our services.
+A persistent cookie helps us recognise you as an existing user, so it’s easier to return to our sites or interact with our services.
+A persistent cookie stays in your browser and will be read by our sites when you return to our site and use our services.
 Session cookies only last for as long as the session (usually the current visit to a website or a browser session).

 What are cookies used for?

-Cookies can be used to recognize you when you visit our sites, remember your preferences, and give you a personalized experience that’s in line with your browser or app settings.
-Cookies also make your interactions with Jellyfish Connect sites faster and more secure.
-Additionally, cookies allow us to bring you advertising both on and off the Jellyfish Connect sites.
+Cookies can be used to recognise you when you visit our sites, remember your preferences, and give you a personalised experience that’s in line with your browser or app settings.
+Cookies also make your interactions with magazine.co.uk faster and more secure.
+Additionally, cookies allow us to bring you advertising on and off magazine.co.uk.

 What is Do Not Track (DNT)?

-DNT is a concept that has been promoted by regulatory agencies such as the U.S. Federal Trade Commission (FTC), for the Internet industry to develop and implement a mechanism for allowing Internet users to control the tracking of their online activities across websites by using browser settings.
+DNT is a concept that has been promoted by regulatory agencies, such as the U.S. Federal Trade Commission (FTC), for the Internet industry to develop and implement a mechanism for allowing Internet users to control the tracking of their online activities across websites by using browser settings.
 The World Wide Web Consortium (W3C) has been working with industry groups, Internet browsers, technology companies, and regulators to develop a DNT technology standard.
 While some progress has been made, it has been slow.
 No standard has been adopted to this date.
-As such, Jellyfish Connect sites do not generally respond to “do not track” signals.
+As such, magazine.co.uk does not generally respond to “do not track” signals.

 How are cookies used for advertising purposes?

-Cookies and other ad technology such as beacons, pixels, and tags help us serve relevant ads to you more effectively.
-They also help us provide aggregated auditing, research, and reporting for advertisers, understand and improve our service, and know when content has been shown to you.
-Note: Because your web browser may request advertisements and beacons directly from third party ad network servers, these networks can view, edit, or set third party cookies, just as if you had requested a web page from their site.
-Ads served by Jellyfish Connect sites may also set third party cookies.
+Cookies and other ad technology, such as beacons, pixels, and tags, help us serve relevant ads to you more effectively.
+They also help us understand and improve our service and know when content has been shown to you.
+Note: Because your web browser may request advertisements and beacons directly from third-party ad network servers, these networks can view, edit, or set third-party cookies, just as if you had requested a web page from their site.
+Ads served by magazine.co.uk may also set third-party cookies.